bnomei/kirby3-plopfile/README.md

 -   `y`/`n` can be used on confirmation prompts.
 -   `file` and `folder` will be globbed and support wildcards.
 So you could write `*mydo*` instead of writing `config.www.mydomain.net.php`.

 > ⚠️ If you use plop to generate files but set generator `extensions` to `none` or cherry pick them manually you might be missing some markers.
-I'd recommend to stick to `default` or `all` as values for these when bypassing or just press `enter` when using the interactive dialog.
-You can add the markers manually later.
+I'd recommend to stick to `default` or `all` as values for these when bypassing or just press `enter` (aka default) when using the interactive dialog.
+You can always add the markers manually later.

 ## Examples